418Coffee/qoi-v/docs.md

 fn decode(data []u8, channels int) ?[]u8
 ```

 decode decodes a QOI image from memory.
+If channels is 0, the number of channels from the file header is used.
+If channels is 3 or 4 the
+output format will be forced into this number of channels.

 [[Return to contents]](#contents)

 #### Powered by vdoc.
-Generated on: 21 May 2022 21:04:46
+Generated on: 22 May 2022 10:11:36